the Chromium logo

 Cr50

-If you don't want to go through the CCD open process or don't have a suzyQ, you can open the case and remove the battery to disable hardware write protect.
+If you don't want to go through the CCD open process or don't have a suzyQ, you may be able to open the case and remove the battery to disable hardware write protect.
+For newer devices just removing the battery may not be enough, see also the guide for firmware unlock on 2023+ devices.

 Servo Header